Schr\"odinger equations with smooth measure potential and general measure data: Abstract

 \section{Abstract}

-We study Schr\"odinger equations with positive smooth measure potential and general bounded Borel measure on the right-hand side.
-The equations are driven by so-called Dirichlet operators.
-This class of operators is quite large.
-Examples include uniformly elliptic divergence for operators and symmetric L\'evy type operators.
-We give a necessary and sufficient condition for the existence of solutions and prove some regularity and stability results.
+We study equations driven by Schr\"odinger operators consisting of a self-adjoint Dirichlet operator and a singular potential, which belongs to a class of positive Borel measures absolutely continuous with respect to a capacity generated by the operator.
+In particular, we cover positive potentials exploding on a set of capacity zero.
+The right-hand side of equations is allowed to be a general bounded Borel measure.
+The class of self-adjoint Dirichlet operators is quite large.
+Examples include integro-differential operators with the local part of divergence form.
+We give a necessary and sufficient condition for the existence of a solution, and prove some regularity and stability results.